-Machine translation engines become more and more advanced every day.
-That’s why when businesses seek an easy, fast and not-pocket-ruining translation solution, they often consider machine translation a good fit.
+Machine translation engines are becoming more and more advanced every day.
+That’s why when businesses seek a simple, fast and inexpensive translation solution, they often consider machine translation a good fit.

-While contextual translation is still out of its reach and there are situations in which human translation is irreplaceable, the machine translation technology is here to stay and possibly, completely change your localization efforts.
+While contextual translation is still beyond its reach and there are situations in which human translation is irreplaceable, the machine translation technology is here to stay and, possibly, to completely change your localization efforts.

-At least in a few instances when machine translation option is more than enough – keep reading to find out if your situation is among them!
+There are more than a few instances when this option is more than enough – keep reading to find out if your situation is among them!

 Why even consider machine translation?

 First of all, it’s lightning-fast.
 Some documents simply need quick translation and thanks to machine translation, you can have hundreds of pages translated almost instantly.
 When it comes to the context, this can be easily solved, too – professional human translators can edit the files afterward in the translation editor.

 It’s cheap.
 Let’s be honest – machine translation is the cheapest option available.
 Professional translators will charge a fixed fee per word, while with machine translation you will have a certain threshold of allowed words for translation included in your subscription.

 Last, but not least, it reduces costs even further, thanks to repetitive content translation.
 Translation projects that include a lot of repetitions will result in an even cheaper price because the repetitions are not included in the word count of the allowed threshold.

 Additionally, any post-editing performed on machine-translated repetitions is automatically propagated across your whole project.
 This is extraordinarily useful when it comes to e-commerce translation.

 So… when is machine translation sufficient?